ZubairAlMamun2/Task-Manager-frontend/README.md

 - etc..

 ## key features
--In this project we use firebase to authentacet user -Hosting the project in Netlify
+- In this project we use firebase to authentacet user
+- Hosting the project in Netlify
--In this project Only donate LogedIn users
+- In this project Only donate LogedIn users
--We also use useContext Api
+- We also use useContext Api
--etc..
+- etc..